 - How you’ll record your stock take.
 Using your salon and spa software to automate this will save time, reduce errors, and make updating your records and ordering more stock a breeze.

 - Decide how you’ll track in-salon stock use.
 See if your software package has a stock ‘check out’ feature so your stock levels are always kept up to date.

 3. Know what you need

 Stock management is a balancing act.
 From the amount of stock you have, to how often you stock take and what you order, it’s all about having the right amount of stock to meet the needs of your clients and staff.

-Here’s some tips to understanding what you need:
+Here’s how to know what stock you need:

-- Don’t let discounts drive your purchasing decisions.
-You should purchase the stock you know your can sell at a profit and within a reasonable time frame.
+You should purchase the stock you know you can sell at a profit and within a reasonable time frame.

-- Don’t over order.
-According to the State Government of Victoria, Australia the estimated cost of holding stock is 10-30% of the stocks value.
+According to the State Government of Victoria, Australia, the estimated cost of holding stock is 10-30% of the stocks value.
 Costs include storage, insurance, keeping accurate tracking records and controlling stock to avoid theft.

 Assigning a dedicated person to manage stock can help in a number of ways.
 It’s efficient, allows an individual to become experienced in the process, gives accountability to one person and can help reduce mistakes that can occur when there’s many people involved.

 Your in-salon and retail stock must be sufficient to meet the needs of your customers and staff without running out or tying up too much of your budget.
 So having a really good ordering system and process in place is key!